Mu of Baekje

-King Mu of Baekje (580–641) (r.
-600–641) was the 30th king of Baekje, one of the Three Kingdoms of Korea.
+Mu (c.
+581–641) was the 30th king of Baekje, one of the Three Kingdoms of Korea, reigning from 600 to 641.
 He was the 4th son of King Wideok.

 Background

 During his reign, the Three Kingdoms (Goguryeo, Baekje, and Silla) were at war with each other, as alliances shifted and the neighboring China also experienced a change of dynasties.

 Because reliable historical sources are hard to find for the Three Kingdoms period, the specifics of Mu's policies are not known.

 Reign

 Early in his reign, Mu attacked Silla several times.
 He also requested assistance from the Sui dynasty of China to attack Goguryeo.
 Following the Goguryeo–Sui War, the Sui was replaced by the Tang dynasty in China in 618.

 In 627, he attempted to recover land lost to Silla, but stopped when Tang intervened diplomatically.
 The same year, he sent the Buddhist monk Gwalleuk to Japan with texts on Buddhism, astronomy, history, and geography.

 He formally established the Mireuksa temple in 602.
 He is also said to have ordered the repair of Baekje's Sabi Palace in 630, and the construction near his palace of the earliest known artificial lake in Korea.
 His policies in the latter half of his reign, which emphasized construction projects at the expense of national defence, are often thought to have contributed to the fall of Baekje, which took place twenty years after his death.

 There is reason to believe that he moved the capital of Baekje from Sabi in Buyeo County to Iksan, at least briefly.
 Archaeological evidence in Iksan, including tombs attributed to Mu and his wife Queen Seonhwa, appears to confirm this.

+Analysis of the human bones showed that King Mu died around the age of 60, his height was between 5 feet 3 inches and 5 feet 7 inches (161-170.1 cm), and his year of death is estimated to be between 620 and 659.

 Mu retained close ties with Tang China, but Tang later allied with Silla in the wars that ultimately unified the Korean Peninsula under Silla's rule by 668.